Solving a Linear System

 \(A\) is square

-For a square matrix \(A\), we can use the LU decomposition with partial pivoting, or the full pivoting variant which is slower but can be more accurate when the matrix is nearly singular.
+for a square matrix \(A\), we can use the lu decomposition with partial pivoting, or the full pivoting variant which is slower but can be more accurate when the matrix is nearly singular.

 use faer::mat;